haukex/hgpstools/INSTALL-RPi.md

 	to broadcast its IP address as described in `udplisten.pl` and/or `my_ip.pl`.
 	(When making entries in `crontab`, don't forget to use the correct pathnames.)

-5. The *most current* information to install the logging daemon is in the file `serialdaemon_gps.pl`!
+5. The *most current* information to install the NMEA logging daemon is in the files referenced below!
 Here is a short summary of the steps needed at the time of writing:

+		# the following is from serlog.pl
 		$ echo 'ATTRS{idVendor}=="067b", ATTRS{idProduct}=="2303", SYMLINK+="usb_gps"' | sudo tee /etc/udev/rules.d/90-usbgps.rules
 		$ sudo service udev restart
 		$ sudo adduser pi dialout
-		$ mkdir /home/pi/serialdaemon
+		# the following is from serlog_nmea_daemon.pl
+		$ ./serlog_nmea_daemon.pl get_init_file | sudo tee /etc/init.d/serlog_nmea
-		$ sudo ln -vs /home/pi/hgpstools/serialdaemon_gps.pl /etc/init.d/serialdaemon_gps
+		$ sudo chmod 755 /etc/init.d/serlog_nmea
-		$ sudo update-rc.d serialdaemon_gps defaults
+		$ sudo update-rc.d serlog_nmea defaults
-		$ sudo service serialdaemon_gps start
+		$ sudo service serlog_nmea start

 Author, Copyright, and License